- Travel and Places»

 Don't pass up the panels, if you have the time.
-It's unfortunate that Motor City Comic Con tends to run low on its number of nerdy panels, but the list grows each year.
+These fan-interactive talks with some of the attending celebrities are generally included with your admission cost.
+Just make sure you arrive at the right room early enough to get a good seat!
 You may not get the kind of insider scoop you would at San Diego Comic-Con, but the experience will still be enjoyable and informative.

 Like at any pop convention, cosplayers roam the floor everywhere you look.
 Some do it for fun or even to give others joy, while some people enjoy the extra motivation that is offered by Motor City Comic Con's costume contest.
 There is one contest for ages twelve and under, and one for ages thirteen and up.
 And yes, cash prizes are involved!